Budha: Legends

-Budha is a god in Hindu mythology and is the son of Chandra and Rohini or Tara.
-The events leading to his birth from the latter is detailed in the myth of the Tarakamaya War.
-Budha has a son, the king Pururavas, with his wife Ila.
+In Hindu mythology, Budha is a deity and the son of Chandra and Rohini or Tara.
+The myth of the Tarakamaya War describes the events leading to his birth from Tara.
+Budha married Ila, with whom he had a son, King Pururavas.

-One of the earliest mentions of Budha appears in the Vedic text Pancavimsa Brahmana, and it appears in other ancient texts such as the Shatapatha Brahmana as well, but not in the context of astrology.
+One of the earliest mentions of Budha appears in the Vedic text Pancavimsa Brahmana.
+The deity also appears in other ancient texts such as the Shatapatha Brahmana though not in the context of astrology.

 Calendar and Hindu astrology

-Budha is the root of the word 'Budhavara' or Wednesday in the Hindu calendar.
-The word "Wednesday" in the Greco-Roman and other Indo-European calendars is also dedicated to planet Mercury ("day of Odin").
+The word 'Budhavara' or Wednesday in the Hindu calendar derives from Budha.
+In Greco-Roman and other Indo-European calendars, "Wednesday" is also dedicated to the planet Mercury (for eg. "day of Odin").

-Budha is part of the Navagraha in the Hindu zodiac system, considered benevolent, associated with an agile mind and memory.
+Budha is part of the Navagraha (nine planetary deities) in the Hindu zodiac system, where he is considered benevolent, associated with an agile mind and memory.
 The role and importance of the Navagraha developed over time with various influences.
-Glorifying planetary bodies and their astrological significance occurred as early as the Vedic period and was recorded in the Vedas.
-The earliest work of astrology recorded in India is the Vedanga Jyotisha which began to be compiled in the 14th century BCE.
+Glorification of planetary bodies and their astrological significance appeared as early as the Vedic period and was recorded in the Vedas.
+The earliest known work of astrology in India is the Vedanga Jyotisha, which began to be compiled in the 14th century BCE.
 The classical planets, including Mercury, were referenced in the Atharvaveda around 1000 BCE.

+The three nakshatras (lunar mansions) ruled by Budha are Ashlesha, Jyestha and Revathi.

-The Navagraha was furthered by additional contributions from Western Asia, including Zoroastrian and Hellenistic influences.
-The Yavanajataka, or Science of the Yavanas, was written by the Indo-Greek named "Yavaneshvara" ("Lord of the Greeks") under the rule of the Western Kshatrapa king Rudrakarman I. The Yavanajataka written in 120 CE is often attributed to standardizing Indian astrology.
-The Navagraha would further develop and culminate in the Shaka era with the Shaka, or Scythian, people.
-Additionally the contributions by the Shaka people would be the basis of the Indian national calendar, which is also called the Shaka calendar.
+The Navagraha system was furthered by developed through contributions from Western Asia, including Zoroastrian and Hellenistic influences.
+The Yavanajataka, (literally Science of the yavanas, referring to the Greeks) or Science of the Yavanas, was written by the Indo-Greek named "Yavaneshvara" ("Lord of the Greeks") under the rule of the Western Kshatrapa king Rudrakarman I. The Yavanajataka written in 120 CE, is often credited with standardizing Indian astrology.
+The Navagraha system continued to develop and culminated during the Shaka era under the Shaka (Scythian) people.
+Contributions by the Shaka people later became the basis of the Indian national calendar, also called the Shaka calendar.

-Budha is also the root for name for the week day in many other Indian languages.
-In modern Hindi, Odia, Telugu, Bengali, Marathi, Urdu, Kannada and Gujarati, Wednesday is called Budhavara; Tamil: Budhan kizhamai; Malayalam: Budhanazhcha; Thai: Wan Phut (วันพุธ).
+The name Budha also forms the root for the word for Wednesday in many other Indian languages.
+In modern Hindi, Odia, Telugu, Bengali, Marathi, Urdu, Kannada and Gujarati, Wednesday is called Budhavara; in Tamil: Budhan kizhamai; in Malayalam: Budhanazhcha; in Thai: Wan Phut (วันพุธ).